White ex-officer’s guilty verdict stuns some black advocates

 On the night of Sept.
 6, 2018, Guyger walked up to Botham Jean’s fourth-floor apartment — directly above hers — and found the door unlocked.
 Still dressed in her uniform after a long shift, she entered and found Jean eating a bowl of ice cream in his living room.
 She shot the 26-year-old accountant with her service weapon.

-Jean’s death drew widespread attention both nationally and in his native St. Lucia and joined the growing list of cases fueling the Black Lives Matter Movement , which emerged in 2014 after the killing of Michael Brown in Ferguson, Missouri.
+Jean’s death drew widespread attention both nationally and in his native St. Lucia and joined the growing list of cases fueling the Black Lives Matter Movement, which emerged after the 2014 killing of Michael Brown in Ferguson, Missouri.

 Convictions have been few in the past five years as activists and protesters have attempted to highlight such killings and push for policing reforms and more prosecutions.